pantolin/qugar/_sources/generated/demos/demo_div_thm_no_fenicsx.md.txt

 print(f"{name.capitalize()} - divergence theorem verification")
 ```

-and also the number of quadrature points per direction in each integration tile to be used.
+and also the number of quadrature points per direction to be used in
+each integration.

 ```python
 n_quad_pts = 5
 ```

 We create a Cartesian grid (corresponding to $\mathcal{T}$) in which
-we will embbed the domain $\Omega$.
+we will embed the domain $\Omega$.

 ```python
 dim = impl_func.dim